CCurl/c3/README.md

 - This is NOT an ANSI-standard Forth system.
 - This is a byte-coded implementation.
 - There are less than 64 operations built into the base executable.
-- Four of the operations are exposed as c3 words:
+- Four of the operations are pre-defined in the c3 dictionary:
-    - ':'         - define a c3 word
+    - ':'         - define a new c3 word
     - ';'         - end word definition
     - 'INLINE'    - mark the last word as inline
     - 'IMMEDIATE' - mark the last word as immediate
 - In addition to the above, c3 also defines some 'system' words (the addresses of system variables and sizes of buffers).
-- Everything else in c3 can be defined from those.
+- Everything else in c3 is defined from those.
-- On startup, c3 tried to load file "core.c3"; that is where the bootstrap code can be found.
+- On startup, c3 tries to load file "core.c3"; that is where the bootstrap code can be found.
 - The default code I have put in core.c3 has a Forth feel to it, but it doesn't have to.
-- For example, the standard Forth IF/THEN is defined as follows:
+- For example, the standard Forth IF/ELSE/THEN is defined as follows:
     - : if (jmpz) c, here 0 , ; immediate
+    - : else  (jmp) c, here swap 0 , here swap ! ; immediate
     - : then here swap ! ; immediate
     - Since they are not built-in, they can be changed by modifying core.c3.
 - Strings are both counted and null-terminated.
 - The dictionary starts at the end of the MEM area and grows down.
+- The dictionary search is not case-sensitive.
 - The VARIABLE space is separated from the MEM space.

 ## Inline words